jfsimon/GMapBundle/README.md

     $gmap = $this->get('gmap');

-These services are subject to a query limit of 2,500 geolocation requests per day (for each service, is suppose).
+These services are subject to a query limit of 2,500 geolocation requests per day (for each service, I suppose).

 The webservices